awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-examples-xcopy.md

    This policy also grants permissions to allow a console user who is creating a job in the destination account the same permissions in the source manifest bucket through the same bucket policy\.

 1. In the source account, create a bucket policy for the source bucket that grants the role you created to GET objects, ACLs, tags, and versions in the source object bucket\.
-Amazon S3 batch operations can then get objects from the source bucket through the trusted role\.
+Amazon S3 Batch Operations can then get objects from the source bucket through the trusted role\.

    The following is an example of the bucket policy for the bucket that contains the source objects\.